pkali/scorch_src/README.md

 Atari 8-bit cart flasher and bug fixes!

 @RB5200 provided us with a very good bug reports so the new version was inevitable.
 Additionally, we have used [cart flasher](https://github.com/jhusak/jataricart/tree/master/various_flashers/1MBscorch) from @jhusak to prepare the .atr with flasher.
-IMPORTANT!
-This is not an official cart manufacturer's (Mq) flasher, it is a collective and separate community effort.
-Be responsible, don't drink and flash your car(t).

 Fixes and changes:
 - Napalm and Hot Napalm animations were not playing.